AgencyAnalytics

 After you’ve worked hard to get those backlinks, it’s equally important to ensure they stay live while monitoring any significant changes.

 AgencyAnalytics is an excellent option as we’ve also got top-notch SEO tools to keep you at the top of your link building game.
-Our automated client reporting tool is built specifically for marketing agencies like you and streamlines the entire SEO tracking process.
+Our automated client reporting tool is built specifically for marketing agencies like you and streamlines the entire SEO tracking process, including backlink reports, keyword ranking reports, Google Search Console data, and organic search traffic reports.

 As part of our suite of SEO tools, we also have a seamless built-in Backlinking Monitoring Tool to keep on top of your client’s link building campaigns–all in an intuitive, white-labeled reporting format.